 - Ensure that researchers have procedures in place to fully inform subjects about the nature, purposes, risks, and benefits of the research, and obtain informed consent as applicable.

 - Educate the university community as to the responsibilities and duties of those conducting sound and ethical human subject research.

 - Determine the type of review (exempt, expedited, or full board) the research requires.

 - Disapprove, recommend modification, or approve research proposals based upon standards that ensure research is conducted in an ethical manner and complies with government regulations, ensuring the safety and wellbeing of human subjects at the highest level of excellence based upon the protection of human subjects.

 - Suspend or terminate any human subject research that is not proposed or conducted within USI IRB and federal human subjects research guidelines.

 - Require progress reports and/or monitoring as deemed necessary.

-Under the terms of the university's current Federal-wide Assurance, the Executive Director of the Office of Sponsored Projects and Research Administration (OSPRA) serves as the Human Protections Administrator.
-The Office of Sponsored Projects and Research Administration is responsible for the administration of the IRB.
+Under the terms of the university's current Federal-wide Assurance, the Director of the Office of Sponsored Projects and Research (OSPR) serves as the Human Protections Administrator.
+The Office of Sponsored Projects and Research is responsible for the administration of the IRB.

-For more information on the IRB Bylaws and Policies visit OSPRA’s website: www.usi.edu/ospra.
+For more information on the IRB policies, visit OSPR’s website at www.usi.edu/ospra.